KipCollo/ToolsCorn/DevOps/Readme.md

 1. Bitbucket is a Git repository management solution with features for code collaboration, continuous delivery, and more.
 2. GitLab is a web-based Git repository manager with CI/CD, code review, and collaboration features.
 3. GitHub is a very popular web-based platform that allows developers to store, track changes, and collaborate on code.

+`Nagios`:- It determines the errors and rectify them with help of network,infrastructure,server and log monitoring systems.

 ## Start DevOps with Docker